 - how the management committee works

-If your association writes its own rules, you must complete Appendix A on the Application for incorporation of an association If your association uses the model rules, you must complete Appendix B.
+If your association plans to write its own rules, you must complete Appendix A on the Application for incorporation of an association If your association uses the model rules, you must complete Appendix B.

 Elect a management committee

-Your rules must set out the way in which you elect the management committee.
+Your rules must set out how you elect the management committee.
 This should include:

 - how long the committee members’ term of office is

 - why a committee position may become vacant